 A pupil who is in danger of being radicalised may:

 - Detach themselves from their peers. - Become very secretive. - Remote themselves from any social activities in the School. - Use language reflecting indoctrination or radicalisation. - Be constantly on the internet or social media.

-What is child abuse and neglect?
+What is child abuse, neglect and exploitation?